Asier Córdoba: Alcorcón

 On 9 July 2021, Córdoba signed for AD Alcorcón in Segunda División.
 He made his professional debut on 21 August, replacing Juan Hernández in a 0–2 home loss against CF Fuenlabrada.

 On 31 January 2022, Córdoba left Alkor after terminating his contract.

 Logroñés

 On 31 January 2022, just hours after leaving Alcorcón, Córdoba joined Primera División RFEF side SD Logroñés.

 Den Bosch

 On 24 June 2022, Córdoba moved to a foreign club for the first time in his career, signing a two-year contract with Dutch second-tier Eerste Divisie club Den Bosch.

 Return to Logroñés

 On 8 January 2023, Córdoba returned to SD Logroñés.

+Sestao River

+On 18 July 2024, Córdoba signed with Sestao River in the third tier.

+Miedź Legnica

+On 19 June 2025, Córdoba moved to Polish second tier club Miedź Legnica on a two-year deal, with a one-year extension option.

 Personal life

 Córdoba has two brothers who are also footballers.
 His elder sibling Aitor (born 1995) is a central defender who graduated from the youth setup at SD Leioa and played in the second division with Burgos CF. His middle brother Iñigo is also a winger, and was also groomed at Athletic Bilbao.
 Their sister Ainhoa (born 2001) plays for Leoia's women's team in the Basque regional league.